Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ![missing image](./Images/AIEngineArray.jpg)

 A single clock drives all arrays (processors, memory modules, AXI interconnects).
-The slowest speed grade device can run @1 GHz.
+The slowest speed grade device can run at 1 GHz.
 The highest speedgrade enables 1.3 GHz clock rates.
 The device used in the VCK190, which you can use in this tutorial, is the `xcvc1902-vsva2197-2MP-e-S` running at 1.25 GHz.

 The AI Engine enables numerous connection possibilities with the surrounding environment as shown in the following figure.